aditya2001/selenium-java-cucumber-jenkins/README.md

 8) git push -u -f origin master

 # Libraries and Frameworks
-# Version for some of these can be found in the POM file.

 Selenium - Web automation
 Cucumber - Cucumber integrationo with Junit and Selenium Maven - Build and package management